3intermute/arm64_silent_syscall_hook/README.txt

     pte_flip_write_protect(page_from_virt(el0_svc_common_hook_ptr));
     pte_flip_write_protect(page_from_virt(el0_svc_common_ptr));

-once again, this simple enough with the wrappers i provided in set_page_flags.c.
+once again, this is simple enough with the wrappers i provided in set_page_flags.c.
 >>note: (see the notes on helpers section for details on how this works)

 {3.} ---- stop_machine ----
-to repeat the wise words of a friend, it would cause "horrific crashes" if an interrupt were to... interrupt our copying and execute el0_svc_common, or if we were to copy our trampoline while a CPU is mid-excution in el0_svc_common. to prevent this, we will use stop_machine. ill let the documentation speak for itself:
+to repeat the wise words of a friend, it would cause "horrific crashes" if an interrupt were to... interrupt our copying and execute el0_svc_common, or if we were to copy our trampoline while a CPU is mid-execution in el0_svc_common. to prevent this, we will use stop_machine. ill let the documentation speak for itself:

         * stop_machine: freeze the machine on all CPUs and run this function